lescailab/hpc_guide/running_jobs.rst

 Running Jobs on the HPC
 =========================

-Since NIBSC HPC is a shared system, all computations must be carried out through a queue.
+Since EOS HPC is a shared system, all computations must be carried out through a queue.
 Users submit jobs to the queue and the jobs then run when it’s their turn.
 To handle different workloads, jobs can be submitted to one or more partitions, which are essentially queues that have been assigned certain restrictions such as the maximum running time.

-The queueing system used at NIBSC is Slurm.
+The queueing system used at EOS is Slurm.
 Users that are familiar with Sun Grid Engine (SGE) or Portable Batch System (PBS), will find Slurm very familiar.

 .. note::